yao8839836/KGE-LDA/README.md

 (3) The linked entities in WordNet(via NLTK) are in /KGE-LDA/file/20ng_wordnet/, /KGE-LDA/file/nips_wordnet/ and /KGE-LDA/file/ohsumed_wordnet/. their ids are in /KGE-LDA/file/xxx_wordnet_id/.

-(4) To tokenize your own documents, you also need to download the model file of Stanford CoreNLP (https://yunpan.cn/ckRNFSvtsNY3w  password: dbfd) and add it to the class path.
+(4) To tokenize your own documents, you also need to download the model file of Stanford CoreNLP (http://pan.baidu.com/s/1bpDqa7d) and add it to the class path.

 (5) The unique entities for 20NG are in /KGE-LDA/knowledge/WN18/entity_appear.txt, the unique entities for NIPS are in /KGE-LDA/knowledge/WN18/entity_appear_nips.txt,  the unique entities for Ohsumed are in /KGE-LDA/knowledge/WN18/entity_appear_ohsumed.txt